-The Trust should normally test for PFI when considering a capital procurement.
+The Trust should normally test for PFI private finance when considering a capital procurement.
 When the Trust proposes, or is required, to use finance provided by the private sector the following should apply:

-- (a) the Finance Director shall demonstrate that the use of private finance represents value for money and genuinely transfers risk to the private sector; - (b) where the sum exceeds delegated limits, a business case must be referred to the appropriate Directorate of the Department of Health and Social Care for approval and/or treated as per current guidelines. - (c) the proposal must be specifically agreed by the Boar; and - (d) the selection of a contractor/finance company must be on the basis of competitive tendering or quotations.
+- (a) the Director of Finance shall demonstrate that the use of private finance represents value for money and genuinely transfers risk to the private sector; - (b) where the sum exceeds delegated limits, a business case must be referred to the appropriate Directorate of the Department of Health and Social Care for approval and/or treated as per current guidelines. - (c) the proposal must be specifically agreed by the Trust Board; and - (d) the selection of a contractor/finance company must be on the basis of competitive tendering or quotations.